andrasq/node-docs/upgrade-2016.md

 busy program will show 50% utilization.
 Adding a 2nd program will show 100%, but both will take 60% longer to complete overlapped than singly, because only 25% additional resources are actually available to do twice the work.

+If the virtual cores appear to be idle and the operating system schedules background (idle thread) jobs for them, these low priority jobs would consume 40% of the foreground processing resources.

 A Word About Skylake Overclocking
 ---------------------------------